DeDop/dedop-core/docs/quickstart.rst

 Before you start
 ================

-If you haven't installed DeDop yet, please refer to :doc:`installation`.
+If you haven't installed DeDop yet, please refer to :doc:`user_manual/um_setup`.

 During installation, a new menu entry or desktop shortcut named **DeDop Shell** should have been created.
 If you click it, a new terminal window should open up.
 If you can't see a menu entry nor a desktop shortcut